37th Golden Disc Awards: Criteria

 All songs and albums that are eligible to be nominated must be released between early-November 2021 and mid-November 2022.
 Songs and albums that were excluded from the nominations in the 36th edition due to overlapping in the counting deadline were included in this edition.

 Winners and nominees

-Nominees are listed in alphabetical order.
+Winners and nominees are listed in alphabetical order.
+Winners are listed first and emphasized in bold.

 Main Awards

 The list of nominees except Digital Daesang (Song of the Year) and Disc Daesang (Album of the Year) were announced on December 7, 2022, through the official website.
 The nominees for Digital Daesang (Song of the Year) and Disc Daesang (Album of the Year) will be chosen from the winners of Digital Song Daesang and Album Bonsang.
 The list of nominees for Most Popular Artist Award was announced through TikTok on December 20.

 Other awards

 Multiple awards

 The following artist(s) received three awards:

 Performers

 The first lineup was announced on December 7, 2022.
 The second and third lineup were announced on December 14, 2022, and January 5, 2023, respectively.